News | Oct 26, 2017

-PORT HUENEME – Navy physicist Jordan Planillo got a couple of tough questions on Thursday, but it was for a good reason.
+PORT HUENEME, Calif. – Navy physicist Jordan Planillo got a couple of tough questions on Thursday, but it was for a good reason.

 With two other colleagues, Planillo invented a tiny “cyclotron” racetrack for electrons using graphene that fills the “terahertz gap” in the electromagnetic spectrum between microwaves and infrared light.